Tradeshift/elements/README.md

 - Import `css`, `unsafeCSS` & `html` from `@tradeshift/elements` instead of `lit-html`
 - Add the UMD global namespace to [`rollup.globals.json`](https://github.com/Tradeshift/elements/blob/master/rollup.globals.json)

+### Component generator

+You can use `component-gen` script to generate new component from terminal and it creates the component inside `packages/components`, but still you need to add the UMD global namespace to [`rollup.globals.json`](https://github.com/Tradeshift/elements/blob/master/rollup.globals.json)

 ## How to load in a browser

 - Don't shim CSS Custom Properties in IE11